Developers sold 729 private homes in April, up from 716 in March, but down 53.5% y-o-y

 DEVELOPERS sold 729 private homes in April 2018, up slightly from the 716 units in March 2018 but down 53.5 per cent from the 1,567 units in April 2017.

-These figures were released by the Urban Redevelopment Authority on Tuesday based on its suvey of licensed housing developers.
+These figures were released by the Urban Redevelopment Authority on Tuesday based on its survey of licensed housing developers.

 The above figures exclude executive condominium or EC units which are a public-private housing hybrid.